VOLUNTEERING WITH LIONS

 Whenever we had to access either one or the other, the cats were locked in or out of their spaces so we could clean or put food in the other.

-But one day, one of the lions in a group needed to be separated off from the others to give it a little more food than the others and to stop those from taking it from him.
+But one day, one of the lions in a group needed to be separated from the others.
+He needed a little more food than the others as they would take his food from him.
 So the usual routine of putting the great big lumps of meat in a feed house was changed to locking the others of his group in one, whilst he was locked outside in their big enclosure.

 [Photos and Videos by Tony and Irene Isaacson]